AlloyCI/alloy-runner/docs/monitoring/README.md

-# GitLab Runner monitoring
+# AlloyCI Runner monitoring

-GitLab Runner can be monitored using [Prometheus].
+AlloyCI Runner can be monitored using [Prometheus].

 ## Embedded Prometheus metrics

-> The embedded HTTP Statistics Server with Prometheus metrics was introduced in GitLab Runner 1.8.0.

-The GitLab Runner is instrumented with native Prometheus metrics, which can be exposed via an embedded HTTP server on the `/metrics` path.
+The AlloyCI Runner is instrumented with native Prometheus metrics, which can be exposed via an embedded HTTP server on the `/metrics` path.
 The server - if enabled - can be scraped by the Prometheus monitoring system or accessed with any other HTTP client.